ehn-dcc-development/hcert-testdata/README.md

 ## Test

+To run a simple test suite, use the following command:

     poetry run make test

-A sample output is saved to test.bin (raw EHC) and test.png (Azec).
+Sample output is saved to `test.bin` (raw binary EHC) and `test.png` (Azec).
+The `test` target will also verify the EHC and write its output to `test.txt`.

 ## Data Format